NitinShaily/Sketch_Board/README.md

 ## Functionalities
 > Increase/Decrease the size of the brush.
-> Pick colour of the brush.
+> Pick the color of the brush.
 > Can Erase strokes.
 > Can save the whole sketch in PNG format.